Retrieving Top-k Hyperedge Triplets: Models and Applications: Results

 \subsection{Case Study: \YE}

 In this section, we present the top hyperedge triplets for each objective---independent, disjoint, and common---on~\YE~\cite{yelp}.

 {\bf Independent.} The maximum hyperedge triplet has {\it The Eagle}, {\it Palace Caf\'e}, and {\it Mesa Verde} restaurants with a weight of 1796.
-All three are highly reviewed restaurants in different cities across the United States (Indianapolis with 2233 reviews, New Orleans with 1822 reviews, and Santa Barbara with 1796 reviews, respectively) and serve different cuisines.\\ {\bf Disjoint.} The maximum hyperedge triplet contains three restaurants in New Orleans with a weight of 68. {\it Ruby Slipper Cafe} (A), {\it Coop's Place} (B), and {\it The Original Pierre Maspero's} (C) are all within walking distance, as shown in Figure~\ref{fig:ye_md}. {\it Ruby Slipper Cafe} is a breakfast and brunch restaurant while others serve Cajun/Creole food with the {\it Coop's Place} being a bar and the {\it The Original Pierre Maspero's} being a sit-down restaurant.
+All three are highly reviewed restaurants in different cities across the United States (Indianapolis with 2233 reviews, New Orleans with 1822 reviews, and Santa Barbara with 1796 reviews, respectively) and serve different cuisines.

+{\bf Disjoint.} The maximum hyperedge triplet contains three restaurants in New Orleans with a weight of 68. {\it Ruby Slipper Cafe} (A), {\it Coop's Place} (B), and {\it The Original Pierre Maspero's} (C) are all within walking distance, as shown in Figure~\ref{fig:ye_md}. {\it Ruby Slipper Cafe} is a breakfast and brunch restaurant while others serve Cajun/Creole food with the {\it Coop's Place} being a bar and the {\it The Original Pierre Maspero's} being a sit-down restaurant.
 Interestingly, although many users have reviewed two of the three restaurants, no users have reviewed all three.
 Checking the keywords in the reviews, we observe a division of users who go out to eat breakfast with around 35\% of the reviews mentioning breakfast for $AB$ and $AC$ but only about 6\% for $BC$, where lunch and dinner are more common.
-With an approximately 25\% higher proportion of reviews describing the bar experience for $AB$ compared to $AC$, the difference between $AB$ and $AC$ seems to rely upon the preference for bars or restaurants.\\ {\bf Common.} With a weight of 244, {\it Reading Terminal Market}, {\it Pat's King of Steaks}, and {\it Geno's Steaks} are three businesses in Philadelphia within 2 miles from each other with 5,721, 4,250, and 3,401 total reviews, respectively. {\it Reading Terminal Market} is a popular farmers market while {\it Pat's King of Steaks} and {\it Geno's Steaks} are cheesesteak stalls right next to each other.
-The rivalry between Pat's and Geno's cheesesteaks has sparked a well-known, contested debate.
-Along with the historic tourist destination of {\it Reading Terminal Market}, three of Philadelphia's most popular tourist spots are captured here thanks to the users who predominantly review all three places.
+With an approximately 25\% higher proportion of reviews describing the bar experience for $AB$ compared to $AC$, the difference between $AB$ and $AC$ seems to rely upon the preference for bars or restaurants.